CAST of main Characters in order of appearance:

 “Forget about village boys.
-You are about to be a married woman of distinction.
+You are about to be a married lady of distinction.
 Now quickly, turn around so I can fasten your dress.”
 Aunt lifts a shimmering garment of deep red velvet, helps Virtuous Gossamer pull on the sleeves and girdles it about her slim body.

 “It’s like a battle suit.”

 “Marriage can be a bit of a battle,” sighs Aunt pulling the ties at the back of the dress as tight as possible.
 “You have to be ready”.

 There is a sudden roar from the Great Hall and the two ladies hurry to peep through the curtains.
 Virtuous Gossamer sees her future husband for only the second time and gasps.